carfreesc/carfreesc.github.io/notes/gettingaround.md

 There is a network of bicycle routes of various kinds.
 There are a few nice off-road, fairly long distance routes that connect various parts of town over distances of a couple miles.
 Closer to downtown, the bike options consist primarily of unprotected lanes on roadways.
 The ["Next Generation Safety and Mobility Plan"](https://statecollegepa.civilspace.io/en/projects/next-generation-connectivity-and-mobility-plan-nextgen-plan) envisions some improvements in this area -- stay tuned.
 Really, State College's greatest bicycling asset is that it's just not that big and you can usually find a combination of quiet residental streets and the bike paths to take you where you need to go.

-A few roads have been designated as "bicycle routes".
-These are better understood as it-would-be-nice-if-it-were-a-bicycle routes: they represent gaps in the cycling network, but where no actual improvements have been made.
+A few other roads have been designated as "bicycle routes".
+These should mostly be understood as it-would-be-nice-if-it-were-a-bicycle routes: they are just roads, with no actual bicycle improvements, seemingly designated to fill gaps between actual bike routes.
 These roads are generally fine to ride on, though they don't offer any particular advantages.
 The exception is Easterly/Westerly, which is a designated bicycle route but not a good place to ride.
 This issue will be ameliorated by the completion of a multi-use path along the road in late 2026.

 The local bus service is provided by the Centre Area Transit Authority (CATA).
-CATA nowadays offers regular bus service between the denser housing developments and downtown, with other areas served by CATAGO! paratransit, in which you request a ride and a smaller vehicle will be dispatched to pick you up and deliver you to a stop to transfer to a regular bus.
+CATA nowadays offers regular bus service between many areas and downtown, with other less populous parts of town served by CATAGO paratransit, in which you request a ride by app or phone call, and a smaller vehicle is dispatched to pick you up and deliver you to a stop to transfer to a regular bus.
 This can be convenient, although the necessary transfer means it's often not the speediest option.

 TODO: A map with labelings of main neighborhoods and the bigger apartment complexes?
 Maybe not the right site for it.

-Much recent development has been along North Atherton Street, to the northwest side of town.
-Unfortunately this road is somewhat unpleasant to walk or bike on.
-It is generally possible to reach destinations on N Atherton either by taking the bus, or by biking in on a cross street through Park Forest.

 # Bike routes